mathesar-foundation/mathesar-wiki/docs/release/publication.md

 1. **Merge the release PR**

     This should merge the release branch into `master`.

     Before moving on, ensure the release branch is deleted within GitHub after merge.
 This should happen automatically after merging.
+The PR should show an entry in the activity timeline like:

+    > seancolsen deleted the `0.1.5` branch 1 minute ago

 1. **Create the tag**